Miserlou/dnd-tldr/README.md

 ### Interaction 💬
 _TL;DR: Use disguises and sexuality to acquire information._

-Eventually, players will encounter non-player characters.
+Eventually, players will encounter **non-player characters**.
 These might be guards, townsfolk, nobility, evil generals, holy spirits or anything else.
 Generally, they will have some information for the players that they'll need to acquire somehow.
 This isn't always easy, and often involves the use of:

 * Sexual seduction
 * Threats of violence